omarreis/vsop2013/gravityIntegration/NeptuneDiscovery/README.md

 This, I guess, is what made Verrier and Adams consider a new planet.
 I suppose they also relied on Kepler's 3rd law.
-Since the new planet was left behind by Uranus, its orbit was slower and hence more distant from the Sun.
+Since the new planet was left behind by Uranus, the orbit was slower and hence more distant from the Sun.
+So it's really faint, difficult to find, if you don't know where to point.

 Since the planets sort of met around 1820, the new planet must have been with similar longitude at the time.
 Since Neptune rotates more slowly than Uranus, in 1846 its longitude must be closer to 1871 position, say 1/8 into the new orbit.
 They knew Uranus was already about 1/4 into the new orbit.
-That hinted to the estimated position of the suspect.
+That hinted to the estimated position of the new planet.

 We now know that Neptune revolution period is 60189 Earth days.
 Period between the 2 planet meetings (closest point) is 62594 Earth days.